kjczarne/mkcommit/README.md

 - Easy to install - all you need is Python (at least version 3.6).
 - Easy to configure - all you need is basic Python skills or advanced copy-pasting skills.
 - Easy to use - all you need is one command to trigger the commit prompt.
-- Scalable - it can be as complex as you want it, with full Git Hook integration and complex validation rules or just with a plain default Semantic Commit generation out-of-the-box.
+- Scalable - it can be as complex as you want it, with full Git Hook integration and complex validation rules or just with a plain default Conventional Commit generation out-of-the-box.
 - Pythonic - might suit you better if you're familiar with Python and don't want to venture into the world of JavaScript.

 ## Installation